Der Januskopf: Release and reception

-According to Lichtbild-Bühne, the film was popular with German audiences, stating that the film “has achieved widespread success, which we had predicted….”
-Despite some sources stating the film was released in the United States as Love's Mockery, that was actually the title for Murnau's Der Gang in die Nacht (1921).
+According to Lichtbild-Bühne, the film was popular with German audiences, stating that the film “has achieved widespread success, which we had predicted… Despite some sources stating the film was released in the United States as Love's Mockery, that was actually the title for Murnau's Der Gang in die Nacht (1921).
 It was released in the Netherlands under the title Het Geheim van Dr. Warren (lit.
 'The Secret of Dr. Warren').

 Legacy

-Rhodes and Kaffenberger stated the film was "among the most sought-after lost films".
-Steve Joyce discussed the urgency related to the film being found in his overview of silent era The Strange Case of Dr.Jekyll and Mr. Hyde adaptations, specifically the interest in grand contemporary reviews and an "all-star creative team" noting Veidt, Murnau, Freund and Bela Lugosi in a small role as a butler.
+Rhodes and Kaffenberger stated the film was "among the most sought-after lost films."
+Steve Joyce discussed the urgency related to the film being found in his overview of silent era adaptations of Strange Case of Dr. Jekyll and Mr. Hyde, specifically the interest in grand contemporary reviews and an "all-star creative team" noting Veidt, Murnau, Freund and Bela Lugosi in a small role as a butler.